 Award-winning writer Marcás Pádraig O’Dea* writes novel-length fiction, short fiction, creative nonfiction, screenplays, and poetry.
 His work has appeared in The Bark, New York Magazine, Over the Edge, Babel, Straylight, Shock Totem, Harmony Magazine, in the fiction anthologies Pull the Trigger and Darker Times (UK), and in the essay anthology, Aging: An Apprenticeship, alongside authors Ursula Le Guin, Judy Blume, Kate Clinton, Gloria Steinem, David Bradley, Donald Hall, Hilary Mantel, Achy Obejas, Andew McCarthy, and others.
+He pens a monthly column for Rooster Magazine.

 His screenplays have been considered by some of the thoroughbreds in the industry (James Cameron, Barry Sonnenfeld, Jim Carrey, Ryan Reynolds, and James Franco).